libyal/libpff/README.md

 ## ON WINDOWS
 Install wsl and follow the # GNU/LINUX install instructions

-# TERMINAL USAGE
+# USAGE
-'''
-pffinfo
-'''
+Three tool are available from terminal: pffinfo, pffexport, pffrecovery

 ## Project information: